In this article:

 How to Practice

-After you’re comfortable making the strokes, you can move on to putting the strokes together to make letters.
+After you’re comfortable making the strokes, put them together to make letters.
 Writing letters and words is a great way to get a feel for the rhythm of a script while still practicing the strokes.
-Again, study your own work carefully and against the exemplar.
+Work slowly and study your work carefully against the exemplar.
 Be honest with yourself at this stage.
 You are laying the foundation for your experience and progress with the script.
+Try not to form habits you’ll have to break later.

 Regular practice with the basic strokes is essential to your success with the script.
 Be patient with yourself and mind your posture.
 Make sure that you are taking breaks as you work.
-Lastly, my teacher Paul Antonio suggests to write your name and the date at the top of your progress pages.
-This keeps track of the growth and progress you’ve made.
+Write your name and the date at the top of your progress pages.
+This keeps track of the growth you’ve made.

 When you’re all finished working, take care to put your materials away properly so that they don’t get lost or damaged.
-Sometimes collecting tools that work well for you can take some time, so take care of them.
-I’ve had many favorites get damaged or lost because I didn’t put them away.
-I take much better care of them now — you never know when they may come in handy.
+Sometimes collecting tools that work well for you can take some time, so treat them as if you want them to be around for a while.